rakeshch/Advance-Lane-Finding/README.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./project.ipynb".

-The OpenCV functions findChessboardCorners() and drawChessboardCorners() were used to automatically find and draw corners in an image of a chessboard pattern, and are backbone for this image calibration.
+The OpenCV functions findChessboardCorners() and calibrateCamera() were used to automatically find and draw corners in an image of a chessboard pattern, and are backbone for this image calibration.

-The findChessboardCorners function attempts to determine whether the input image is a view of the chessboard pattern and locate the internal chessboard corners.
+The findChessboardCorners() attempts to determine whether the input image is a view of the chessboard pattern and locate the internal chessboard corners.
 Here in this project, the input comprise of a number of chessboard images ( 9 x 6 squares used in this project, points where two black and two white squares intersect) taken from different angles, using the same camera.
-The findChessboardCorners function returns a non-zero value if all of the corners are found and they are placed in a certain order.
+The findChessboardCorners() returns a non-zero value if all of the corners are found and they are placed in a certain order.
 Otherwise, if the function fails to finds all the corners or reorder them, it returns 0.
-Once an array of detected corners are found, drawChessboardCorners can be used to render the detected chessboard corners as shown below.
+Once an array of detected corners are found, drawChessboardCorners() can be used to render the detected chessboard corners as shown below.

 ![Screenshot](.\output_images\calibration3.JPG)

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Once an arrays of object points, corresponding to the internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners are found using findChessboardCorners(), can be fed to calibrateCamera() which returns camera calibration and distortion coefficients.
+These can then be used by the OpenCV undistort() to undo the effects of distortion on any image produced by the same camera.

 ![alt text][image1]